 The event consists of an extended residency (double 2016), workshops open to the community, public presentation of projects at Parihaka papakainga, and a hui.
 After 2016, it was asked that consideration be given to projects that engage with the wai at Parihaka.
 Several ideas have been formed out of discussion.

 We will shortly be calling for creative projects able to be implemented over a two a half week period.
 Both creative projects and hui presentations (papers, performances, creative interventions, provocations, reflective sessions) on the topics of Peace and Water will be sought.
 Creative projects and hui presentations that use alternative sources of energy (solar, wind, breath, water) are encouraged.

-Creative development of projects.
-Likely period of workshops (one or two days) at Parihaka.
+Period of workshops (half, one or two days) at Parihaka.

 Monday 12th February

-First day of hui, at Parihaka.
-Morning Parihaka keynote, afternoon viewing creative projects and presentations by artists.
+Hui at Parihaka.
+Morning keynotes, afternoon viewing creative projects and presentations by artists.
+Presentations and poroporoaki.

 Return to WITT campus.
-Leonardo journal 50th celebration – special guest Roger Malina (online).
+Leonardo journal 50th celebration – special guest Roger Malina (live from Texas).